ESSENTFLOW™ by Shae | For High-Capacity Black Women

 Before you build anything—you need to know which self you're building from.

-The Capacity Mirror Assessment reveals your current capacity state and shows you exactly where the ESSENTFLOW™ work begins for you right now.
+The What Language Are You Living In? reveals your current linguistic state and shows you exactly where the ESSENTFLOW™ work begins for you right now.

 Begin Where You Actually Are